binipringle/contracts/_texts/0-outline.md

 - Sources of Law
 - The Bargain Principle
 - Theoretical perspectives
-- II Objectivity
+- Objectivity
-- IIa Objective theory of interpretation
+- Objective theory of interpretation
-- IIb Policy
+- Policy
+- Three variations on the reasonable person test
+- Using the objective test
-- III Assent
+- Assent
-- IIIa Was there an offer?
-- IIIb Was there acceptance?
+- Offer and acceptance
-- IIIc Revocation prior to acceptance
+- Revocation prior to acceptance
 - IV Consideration
 - IVa Legal detriment and bargained-for
 - IVb Neo-Classical economic theory